Optimization of stochastic lossy transport networks and applications to power grids: Model description

-All the rows of $L$ sum up to zero and thus the matrix $L$ is singular.
-Under the assumption that $G$ is a connected graph, the eigenvalue $\l_1=0$ has multiplicity one and the corresponding eigenvector $v_1$ is the vector with all unit entries, which we denote by $\bm{1} \in \R^n$.
+It is well-known that $L$ is a real symmetric positive semi-definite matrix.
+By construction, all the rows of $L$ sum up to zero and thus the matrix $L$ is singular.
+Under the assumption that $G$ is a connected graph, the eigenvalue zero has multiplicity one and the corresponding eigenvector is equal to the vector with all unit entries, which we denote by $\bm{1} \in \R^n$.

 Let $L^+ \in \R^{n \times n}$ be the \textit{Moore-Penrose pseudoinverse} of the weighted Laplacian matrix $L$.
 Using the eigenspace structure of $L$, the pseudoinverse $L^+$ can be defined as